partharanjan/AjaxHelper/README.md

 Jquery Ajax in object

-This is a Jquery Ajax Helper class with full of object based.
+AjaxHelper class is a pure object oriented Javascript class for typical ajax in Jquery.

+This class is light weight and better in performance.